AI

 What Replaces Tesla Dojo

 Tesla now relies on Cortex, its new AI training supercluster using industry-standard hardware.
 The system currently operates 67,000 H100 equivalent GPUs.
-This approach provides greater flexibility and access to cutting-edge technology.
+This approach provides greater flexibility and access to modern technology.
 Furthermore, it ensures compatibility with mainstream AI development tools.

 Lessons from the Tesla Dojo Experiment